 Auditing: Some courses may be audited with the permission of the instructor as long as seats are available.
 Some graduate programs do not permit auditing.
 Students pay one-half the regular tuition.
 Students do not receive semester hours nor meet any University requirements.
 Audited courses will appear on a student's transcript with a grade of Audit.
-The normal registration deadlines apply, and changes from audit to grade status (or grade to audit status) must be made before the end of the tenth day of classes in any semester or the end of the third day of classes during January Interterm.
+The normal registration deadlines apply, and changes from audit to grade status (or grade to audit status) follows the same policy for the last day to register/add a class for a semester or term class.
+Registration must be finalized before the end of the seventh workday of in any semester/term or the end of the third day of classes during January Interterm.